cards4j/ex2/README.md

 # ex2: product of integer primitive and reference types compiles and runs

+What is the result of compiling and running this code using Java 17?

     01 public class Ex1  {
     02    public static void main(String[] args) {
     03        Integer a = Integer.valueOf(7);